 As the co-creative environment where a group of people can demonstrate creativity collectively grow and improve, the need for individuals to bring out originality are becoming ever so important.

 What kind of innovation drives vision?
 And the art-thinking behind it?
-Focusing on the practice of the strategic design firm, BIOTOPE Inc., we will discuss the front line of design thinking with Hiroshi Tamura, a visiting professor from Kyushu University.
+Focusing on the practice of the strategic design firm, BIOTOPE Inc., we discussed the front line of design thinking with Hiroshi Tamura, a visiting professor from Kyushu University.

 He graduated from the University of Tokyo Faculty of law, and completed his master’s course in Design at the Illinois Institute of Technology.
 After working at P&G and Human Value Company, he was involved in the launch of new business creation programs for Sony Creative Centers.
 His strengths lie in these things: B to C consumer goods brand design, high-tech R & D concept design and service design project.
 Today, he is the CEO and Chief Strategic Designer at BIOTOPE Inc.